About Us

 Systems for Action (S4A) Research Program:

-Systems for Action (S4A) is a national research program funded by the Robert Wood Johnson Foundation and based at the Colorado School of Public Health at the University of Colorado.
+Systems for Action (S4A) is a national research program funded by the Robert Wood Johnson Foundation (RWJF) and based at the Colorado School of Public Health at the University of Colorado.
 As program of the Robert Wood Johnson Foundation, we are working towards a vision for the future where health is no longer a privilege, but a right.
-The long-term focus is dismantling the structural racism that permeates society and advancing health equity.
+The long-term aim is to dismantle the structural racism that permeates society and advancing health equity.

 S4A is one of the five Signature Research Programs of the RWJF: Systems for Action, Health Equity Scholars for Action, Evidence for Action, Health Data for Action, and Policies for Action.
 These research programs are investigating the impact of different types of programs, policies, and health-related systems on health, equity, and well-being across the United States.
 The S4A program seeks to identify system innovations and interactions that can support key drivers, particularly system-level drivers of cross-sector collaboration and integration across health services and systems.